Children with Cancer UK is committed to protecting your privacy and personal Information.

 6. Will we disclose your personal details and information we collect to outside parties?

 - It is your choice regarding the type and frequency of communications and information you receive about our charity and the ways in which you can get involved.
-You can change your mind at any time by contacting our Supporter Care Team at Children with Cancer UK, 51 Great Ormond Street, London WC1N 3JQ or on 020 7404 0808 or via email: email@example.com
+You can change your mind at any time by contacting our Supporter Care team at Children with Cancer UK, 51 Great Ormond Street, London WC1N 3JQ, on 020 7404 0808 or via email on firstname.lastname@example.org

 - We do not share your information for any other purposes other than outlined in this policy.